mikepattyn/dartaculous/CODE_OF_CONDUCT.md

-# Code of Conduct - SquareAlfa Dart Framework
+# Code of Conduct - Dartaculous

 ## Our Pledge